 Property Description Name Name of the cloud provisioning configuration.
+Tip: Because the Administrator tool lists cloud provisioning configuration objects with other connections, use a naming convention such as "CPC" as part of the name of the object to help identify it.
 ID The cluster ID of the Databricks cluster.
 Description Optional description of the cloud provisioning configuration.
 Databricks domain Domain name of the Databricks deployment.
 Databricks token ID The token ID created within Databricks required for authentication.
 Note: If the token has an expiration date, verify that you get a new token from the Databricks administrator before it expires.
+Advanced Properties Advanced properties that are unique to the Databricks cloud provisioning configuration.